 Step 6

-Allow the water to drip through the coffee entirely.
-Once finished, discard the filter.
+allow the water to drip through the coffee entirely. once finished, discard the filter and coffee grounds.

 NOTE: if using a decanter, transfer the product to a favorite coffee cup.